likhithaindukuri/Wisher/README.md

 </p>

 ## Future work
--Admin Dashboard: Develop an admin dashboard to monitor data, manage users, and detect and prevent spam or misuse of the platform.
+- Admin Dashboard: Develop an admin dashboard to monitor data, manage users, and detect and prevent spam or misuse of the platform.
--Recommendation System: Integrate a recommendation system to suggest relevant wishes to users based on their preferences, history, and interactions.
+- Recommendation System: Integrate a recommendation system to suggest relevant wishes to users based on their preferences, history, and interactions.
--UI/UX Refinement: Invest in UI/UX development to enhance user experience and interaction, making Wisher more intuitive and enjoyable to use.
+- UI/UX Refinement: Invest in UI/UX development to enhance user experience and interaction, making Wisher more intuitive and enjoyable to use.

 ## Contributions
 - All contributions and suggestions are welcome .